 Annual compliance in Hong Kong

 Annual compliance refers to a set of responsibilities a company should assume once it has been established.
 You must observe these compliance requirements according to your company’s fiscal year-end and the anniversary date.
-In Hong Kong, every private company must comply with the obligations administered by these two government entities:
+Every local private company must comply with the obligations administered by these two government entities:

 – Companies Registry